Yizong98/Customer-Segment/README.md

 License
 -------

-dog-breed_classifier is Copyright © 2008-2018 Franz Bot.
+Customer-Segment is Copyright © 2008-2018 Franz Bot.
 It is free software, and may be redistributed.